phalcon-orphanage/docs/es/reference/controllers.rst

         }
     }

-Any other controller now inherits from ControllerBase, automatically gaining access to the common components (discussed above):
+Now, any controller that extends ControllerBase automatically gains access to the common components (discussed above):

 .. code-block:: php